Filter Coffee vs Espresso Caffeine Levels

 Brew Method Average Caffeine (per typical serving) Caffeine Concentration (mg/oz) Notes

-Espresso 63mg 63mg Small serving with very high concentration; often consumed as a shot or in milk drinks.
+Espresso 63mg 63mg Small serving with very high concentration; best if you want a compact, fast drink or are adding a shot to milk drinks.

-Filter Coffee 95mg 12mg Usually served in a larger cup, so total caffeine is often higher than espresso in real-world use.
+Filter Coffee 95mg 12mg Usually served in a larger cup, so total caffeine is often higher than espresso in real-world use, especially if you drink the whole mug.

-Aeropress 75mg 19mg Flexible method; caffeine varies a lot depending on dose, grind, and steep time.
+Aeropress 75mg 19mg Flexible method; caffeine varies a lot depending on dose, grind, and steep time, which makes it useful if you want more control.

-French Press 107mg 13mg Immersion brewing can produce a fuller body and a strong cup if steeped longer or dosed heavily.
+French Press 107mg 13mg Immersion brewing can produce a fuller body and a strong cup if steeped longer or dosed heavily, but it may also leave more sediment.

-Cold Brew 200mg 12mg Often higher in total caffeine because it is commonly made strong and served in larger portions.
+Cold Brew 200mg 12mg Often higher in total caffeine because it is commonly made strong and served in larger portions, so it can be easy to overdrink.

-These numbers are helpful for comparison, but serving size changes the outcome more than many people expect.
+These numbers are useful for comparison, but serving size changes the outcome more than many people expect.
 Espresso has the edge for caffeine density, while filter coffee usually wins for total caffeine in a normal mug.
-If you want a stronger-tasting cup without going all the way to espresso, a brewing methods guide can help you match the method to your caffeine goals.
+If your goal is a stronger-tasting cup without going all the way to espresso, the right brewing methods setup can help you match flavor, strength, and caffeine intake more closely.

 How to choose